Monts d'Ardèche

 Human History

 Human occupation dates to prehistoric times, with dolmens and menhirs scattered across the landscape and Iron Age hillforts on prominent peaks.
-The chestnut, introduced by Romans, became the staple food of mountain communities earning the name breadtree, and extensive terracing for chestnut cultivation transformed the slopes over centuries.
+The chestnut, which became central to mountain culture, earned the name 'breadtree' as a dietary staple, and extensive terracing for chestnut cultivation transformed the slopes over centuries; the Châtaigne d'Ardèche holds AOC protected status today.
 The silk industry brought prosperity in the 18th and 19th centuries before devastating disease ended mulberry cultivation.
 Religious conflicts during the Wars of Religion left traces in fortified farms and hidden Protestant assembly sites.
 Rural depopulation from the 19th century onward led to forest regrowth on formerly cultivated terraces.

 Park History